I3S-ESSnet/Documents/wp3/wp3-input-result-of-project.md

 ## Task 3.3: Reporting
 This delivery is a report on lessons learned based on the work and deliveries in Task 3.1 and 3.2 as well as the relation to deliveries in WP1 and WP2.
 This delivery discusses the process and how the deliveries has evolved, collaboration with deliveries in the other WPs.
 In the conclusions of the lessons learned we emphasise the importance and needs related to security issues as well as governance and management of shared cloud platforms.
 For further readings [Report on lessons learned](https://ec.europa.eu/eurostat/cros/system/files/i3s_-_d3-3_final.pdf)

+## Summary
+The deliverables in WP3 has proven the ability to establish shared statistical services as containers in a cloud infrastructure.
+Using the blueprint and implementing the blueprint NSIs should be able to implement shared services in their own ecosystem as well.